-Bird monitoring was conducted weekly in all active construction areas.
+Marine-based bird monitoring was conducted weekly from a consultant boat.
 The goal of this monitoring is to document potential impacts to birds from construction activities.
 Monitors did not observe any indication that birds were disturbed due to the east span construction activities.